Alejogb1/job-board/blog-data/how-to-structure-a-ddd-value-object-with-composite-identifier.md

 id: "how-to-structure-a-ddd-value-object-with-composite-identifier"
 ---

-Okay, let's tackle this.
-The question of structuring a domain-driven design (DDD) value object with a composite identifier is one that I've bumped into more than a few times in my career.
+,  The question of structuring a domain-driven design (DDD) value object with a composite identifier is one that I've bumped into more than a few times in my career.
 I recall one particularly gnarly project involving a distributed inventory system where product identifiers had to accommodate both internal system codes and external vendor SKUs – a perfect storm for composite key considerations.
 It’s more common than you might think, and it warrants a considered approach.

 The core principle here is that a value object should represent a concept in the domain that doesn't have identity over time; instead, its identity is derived entirely from its attributes.
 When you add a composite identifier into the mix, you're essentially creating a value object whose identity is determined by a combination of multiple fields, each having its own meaning within the system.
 If those combined fields are not directly related to business meaning as a single concept, but rather act as an identifier for some larger entity, then it might not be a proper value object, but perhaps an entity identifier instead.
 We need to be very clear on that line.